 Potato Chips with Caviar and Crème Fraîche

-kennebec (or russet) potatoes, washed, skin-on, sliced into 1/16-inch slices on a mandolin
+Kennebec (or russet) potatoes, washed, skin-on, sliced into 1/16-inch slices on a mandoline

 good-quality crème fraîche or organic sour cream

-Royal Osetra Caviar (or caviar of your choice)
+Royal Osetra Caviar (or the caviar of your choice)

 1. Use a circular cookie cutter (we recommend 1-inch circles) to punch holes in the sliced potatoes.

-2. Heat a high-heat cooking oil (peanut, avocado, or safflower all work well) to 330°F. Fry potato slices in small batches until golden brown.
-Every fryer will take a different amount of time, but it should be in the 2-1/2 to 3-1/2 minute range.
+2. Heat a high-heat cooking oil (peanut, avocado, or safflower all work well) to 330°F. Fry the potato slices in small batches until golden brown.
+Every fryer will take a different amount of time, but it should be in the 2½- to 3½-minute range.

 3. Remove the chips from the fryer and carefully lay them on paper towels to drain and cool.
 While they’re still warm, lightly season each one with salt and pepper.
 Let cool for roughly 30 minutes.

 4. Place several small dots of crème fraîche on your serving platter (these will help keep the chips from sliding) and top each with a chip.
-Top each potato chip with a small dollop of crème fraîche, a small spoonfull of caviar, and finish with a chive baton.
+Top each potato chip with a small dollop of crème fraîche and a small spoonful of caviar, then finish with a chive baton.